julianfigueroaGL/gorilla-cast-docs/docs/basics/index.md

 ### Flux Design Pattern

 The components in Flux's architecture interact more like an EventBus and less like an MVC.
-Flux is not actually a library or a framework, it is a new kind of architecture that Facebook created to work with React:
+Flux is not actually a library or a framework, it's a pattern created by Facebook and implemented in React.

+Structure:

 - Actions: Helpers that pass data to the Dispatcher
 - Dispatcher: Receives these Actions and broadcast paylodas to registered callbacks